benhammondmusic/flashcards/db/mysql-quiz.md

 - [x] the subquery must return a single value.
 - [ ] the subquery must return at least one value.

 #### Q37.
-Each time MySQL is upgraded, it is best to execute mysql_upgrade, which looks for incompatibilities with the upgraded MySQL server.
-What does this command do, upon finding a table with a possible incompatibility?
+Each time MySQL is upgraded, it is best to execute mysql_upgrade, which looks for incompatibilities with the upgraded MySQL server; What does this command do, upon finding a table with a possible incompatibility?

 - [x] it performs a table check and, if problems are found, attempts a table repair.
 - [ ] it stops and notifies the server administrator that the upgrade cannot complete until the incompatibility issue are resolved.